Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Acknowledgment

 \section{Acknowledgment}

-P.K.J. acknowledges the financial support from the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), India (Grant Nos.
+P.K.J. acknowledges the financial support from the Anusandhan National Research Foundation, India (Grant Nos.
 CRG/2022/006365 and ITS/2024/001866) and IIT Jodhpur for a Seed Grant (No. I/SEED/PKJ/20220016).
-SK acknowledges the financial support from the Science and Engineering Research Board (SERB), Department of Science and Technology (DST), India (grant No. EEQ/2023/000676) and IIT Jodhpur for a research initiation grant (grant no. I/RIG/SNT/20240068).
+SK acknowledges the financial support from the Anusandhan National Research Foundation, India (grant No. EEQ/2023/000676) and IIT Jodhpur for a research initiation grant (grant no. I/RIG/SNT/20240068).